jtfrey/FUNWAVE-TVD/INSTALL.md

 | `CMAKE_BUILD_TYPE` | The standard build types:  **Release**, Debug, RelWithDebInfo, or MinSizeRel |
 | `CMAKE_INSTALL_PREFIX` | The base path into which products will be installed (e.g. in the `bin` subdirectory) |

+The final executable will by default be named `funwave`.
+The original `make` system generated an executable name that contained all of the optional features separated by dashes, e.g. `funwave-COUPLING-ZALPHA-WIND-SEDIMENT-PRECIPITATION`.
+This behavior can be requested by enabling the `ENABLE_GENERATED_EXENAME` flag, e.g. adding `-DENABLE_GENERATED_EXENAME=On` to your `cmake` command line.

 #### Intel compiler

 If an Intel compiler is chosen and the `CMAKE_BUILD_TYPE` is not `Debug`, then extensive interprocedural optimizations can be requested using the `ENABLE_INTEL_IPO` variable: